pebri86/books/README.md

 books
 =====

-website with slim api
+website with slim

+required:
-SLIM
+SLIM microframeworks

+design:
++ using API for accessing database